Opposition presses Kishida on COVID-19 and economic policy in Diet questioning

 The questioning by party representatives at the Diet, which takes place in both the Lower and Upper houses through Wednesday, is one of the few opportunities the opposition parties have to grill Kishida and the ruling coalition before the prime minister dissolves the Lower House on Thursday.
 Kishida announced last week that the general election campaign will commence on Oct.
 19 and that Oct.
 31 will be designated as election day.

-Kishida’s elevation to the Prime Minister’s Office presents a challenge to the opposition in that some of his policy priorities — enhancing health care services to prepare for another wave of the coronavirus and focusing on the distribution of wealth — overlap with their own.
+Kishida’s elevation to the Prime Minister’s Office presents a challenge to the opposition in that that some policy priorities — enhancing health care services to prepare for another wave of the coronavirus and focusing on the distribution of wealth — overlap between them.
 Nonetheless, the opposition has been hoping to hold a budget committee meeting, where they would be given the opportunity to grill Kishida and his Cabinet members.

 Kiyomi Tsujimoto, a CDP lawmaker, once again called for the prime minister to convene the committee.
 The ruling party, though, has been reluctant to budge.